-The College of Arts and Science believes that study abroad can be an essential component of a liberal arts education.
-Students who undertake it often find that it results in one of the most profound experiences of their college years, and contributes significantly to their overall intellectual development and social maturation.
+The Global Education Office administers all Vanderbilt-approved study abroad programs.
+These include semester-long programs, year-long programs, and summer offerings (including Maymester).
+When deciding where to study abroad, students have several resources.
 Many Vanderbilt faculty members regularly travel abroad to teach or do research in their areas of specialty.
-They are great sources for students seeking ideas or information about the possibilities for undertaking study abroad.
+They are a great source of information about study abroad.
 In addition, students will find hundreds of international students and their families studying and working at Vanderbilt.
 Getting to know them and participating in some of the many on-campus events and activities geared towards Vanderbilt's international community will enhance your own experience, and, perhaps, focus your interests on particular countries where you might want to study.
 Vanderbilt strongly recommends that you complete your international study before your senior year.